-*A student in the English stream or in the French stream at the Online Semifinals must meet certain criteria with their poem selections.
-A student participating in one of these streams at the school contest may want to take these requirements into account when choosing a second poem.
+*A student competing in the English Stream or in the French Stream at the Online Semifinals must recite one poem that has 25 lines or fewer.
+When choosing a second poem for the school contest, a student participating in one of these streams may want to take this requirement into account.

 ONE, TWO, OR THREE SCHOOL CHAMPIONS?

 A school can name one champion per prize stream: one English champion, one Bilingual champion, and one French champion.

 Ask your colleagues to identify the competition stream of each classroom champion so that you can organize the contest accordingly.
 A student competing in the English stream only competes against other students in the English stream, and so on.

 Allow enough time between your school contest and this year’s Online Semifinals deadline to ensure there’s time for:

 - an English or French school champion to learn a third poem

 - Decide whether to hold the contest during the day and invite classes to watch or after school.

 - Choose an appropriate venue for the size of your event, like an auditorium or library.

 - Whenever possible, have students recite using a microphone on a stand.
 This will be good practice for any student who advances to the National Finals, where a microphone will be used.